 Kate, Princess of Wales, hospitalized for planned abdominal surgery, Kensington Palace says

 Kate, the Princess of Wales, was hospitalized for planned abdominal surgery, Kensington Palace said in a statement Wednesday.
-The British royal is expected to remain in the hospital for another ten to 14 days.
+The British royal was expected to remain in the hospital for ten to 14 days.

+Very soon after the news was revealed by the official residence of Kate and her husband William, the Prince of Wales, Buckingham Palace released a statement saying that William's father, King Charles III, would be admitted to a hospital next week for a procedure to treat enlarged prostate.

+"In common with thousands of men each year, The King has sought treatment for an enlarged prostate.
+His Majesty's condition is benign and he will attend hospital next week for a corrective procedure," Buckingham Palace said in its statement, adding that the monarch would postpone his public engagements "for a short period of recuperation."

-It includes an apology from Kate for having to postpone upcoming engagements.
+The Kensington Palace statement included an apology from Kate for having to postpone her own upcoming engagements.

 The "surgery was successful," Kensington Palace said, but "based on the current medical advice," the Princess of Wales is "unlikely to return to public duties until after Easter."